Getting Started with Remote Desktop Client on Android

 You can run the client on Android 4.0.3 and newer devices.

 To get started, download the client from Google Play.
 Next you need to configure the remote PC that you want to accept remote connections.
-See the instructions for all versions of Windows here for details.

 Finally, create a Remote Desktop connection to that remote PC or add remote resources.
 (Remote resources are RemoteApp programs, session-based desktops, or virtual desktops.)